Sdegr/Thesis/README.md

 Thesis/dutch-english\
 Thesis/chinese-english

-NOTE: it is highly recommended to create clear folders so that newly obtained files are stored correctly after every step. \
+NOTE: it is highly recommended to create clear folders so that newly obtained files are stored correctly after every \
-So that, if a mistakes are made, they can easily be corrected. \
+step.
+So that, if a mistakes are made, they can easily be corrected.
+At the beginning of this research this has \
-At the beginning of this research this has not been done correctly, this is why some files/models have weird names \
-or are not stored within a folder (/).
+not been done correctly, this is why some files/models have weird names  or are not stored within a folder (/). \
+At some point in this research this has been done correctly since a total of more than 7 models have been trained. \
+Chinese -> English (with BPE, without BPE, with Stanford Segmenter, with Moses Tokenizer). \
+Dutch -> English (with BPE, without BPE) \
++ some wrongly trained models.

 # STEP 2 - Cleaning data (Dutch -> English)